 Fire Support Command and Control

-FSC2 provides the U.S. Army, joint and coalition commanders with the capability to plan, execute and deliver both lethal and non-lethal fires.
-Many FSC2 capabilities are transitioning to web-based apps that can be accessed via a secure internet as part of the Army’s Command Post Computing Environment (CP CE).
-The CP CE is consolidating and simplifying the separate capabilities commanders use for missions related to all of the warfighting functions and will provide the commander with a consolidated readiness picture on a singular workstation, lessen the logistics trail for the Soldier, reduce the training burden and save taxpayer dollars.
+FSC2 provides the U.S. Army, Joint and coalition commanders with the capability to plan, execute and deliver both lethal and non-lethal fires.
+Many FSC2 capabilities are transitioning to web-based applications that can be accessed via a secure internet as part of the Army’s Command Post Computing Environment (CP CE).
+CP CE is consolidating and simplifying the separate capabilities commanders use for missions related to all warfighting functions and will provide the commander with a consolidated readiness picture on a singular workstation, lessen the logistics trail for the Soldier, reduce the training burden and save taxpayer dollars.

 - Advanced Field Artillery Tactical Data System (AFATDS) provides fully automated support for planning, coordinating, controlling and executing fires and effects such as mortars, field artillery cannons, rockets and missiles, close air support, attack aviation and naval surface fire-support systems

 - Pocket-Sized Forward Entry Device (PFED) is used by forward observers and fire support teams to transmit and receive fire support messages over standard military-line-of-sight, high-frequency and satellite communications radios.
 The replacement system, Precision-Fires Dismounted (PF-D), enhances this functionality with a revamped user interface and precision fires targeting capabilities.
 PF-D will operate on the Soldier Radio Waveform Network, which is hosted as an application of the Nett Warrior.

 - Lightweight Forward Entry Device (LFED) hosts the Forward Observer System (FOS) software, which enables mounted forward observers and fire-support officers to plan, control and execute fire-support operations at maneuver platoon, company, and battalion and brigade levels.